 Transfer students can apply to enroll for the fall or spring semester.
 Students must complete at least two semesters of law school before transferring to Suffolk Law.

 Opportunities for transfer students

-- Transfer students will be eligible to compete for journal or honor board membership during the July 7-July 18 competition period.
-Those interested in this possibility are encouraged to apply for transfer admission as soon as possible.
+- Transfer students will be eligible to compete for journal or honor board membership during the competition period in early July.
+Those interested in this possibility are encouraged to apply for transfer admission prior to June 1.

 - Fall orientation for transfer and visiting students.

-- Individualized advising from the Registrar’s Office and faculty.
+- Individualized advising from the Office of Academic Services and faculty.

-You may receive up to 30 credits of advanced standing for courses completed at your law school as long as you have received a grade of “C” or higher.
-Advanced standing is awarded on a case by case basis and is reviewed after the admission decisions.
+You may receive up to 28 credits of advanced standing for courses completed at your law school as long as you have received a grade of “C” or higher.
+Advanced standing is awarded on a case by case basis and is reviewed after the admission decision.
 Credit is usually not granted if more than five years have elapsed since you last attended law school.

 Transfer credit will be awarded on a case-by-case basis at the discretion of the Office of Academic Services.
 No more than 28 credits will be awarded.
 Any inquiries regarding transfer of credit should be directed to the Office of Academic Services at firstname.lastname@example.org.